 Company Profile of Manila Bulletin

-The Company is 54.18% owned by U.S. Automotive Co., Inc., which was also incorporated in the Philippines.
+The company is 54.20% owned by U.S. Automotive Co., Inc., which was also incorporated in the Philippines.

-The primary purpose for which the Manila Bulletin Publishing Corporation (the “Company”) is organized is to carry on the business of proprietors and publishers of newspapers, journals, magazines, periodicals, books, pamphlets, literary works of all kinds, and the business of proprietors and operators of the other means of mass communications.
+The core competence of the Manila Bulletin Publishing Corporation (the “Company”) is the business of proprietors and publishers of newspapers, journals, magazines, periodicals, books, pamphlets, literary and artworks of all kinds, and the business of proprietors and operators of the other means of mass communications.

 The Manila Bulletin Publishing Corporation, a publicly held corporation in the Philippines which publishes in print and online a daily broadsheet, tabloid-sized newspapers and various magazines in English, Filipino and the vernaculars…

 Full disclosure and transparency in all company’s investor relations program in accordance with SEC and PSE rules and regulations.